MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-dialog-manage-complex-conversation-flow.md

 # [JavaScript](#tab/javascript)

+In the bot constructor, add the `mainMenu` waterfall dialog.

 ```javascript
 // Display a menu and ask user to choose a menu item.
 Direct user to the item selected otherwise, show
 // the menu again.